richardchankiyin/ordermatchingengine/README.md

 # Order Matching Engine
-This is a repository about the implementation of order matching engine written in java
+This is about implementation of order matching engine written in java

 Requirements
 =============